 Suspicion has once again fallen on self-described “arch-nemesis” Odlaw, and some investigators have also mooted the involvement of back-packer killer Ivan Milat.
 A sword wielding Arab tribesman and a band of angry knights are also known to have carried grudges against Wally.

-Wally’s disappearance was something of a cause celebre in the early 1990s, when scores of volunteers joined the search for the traveller.
+Wallace’s disappearance was something of a cause celebre in the early 1990s, when scores of volunteers joined the search for the traveller.
 The hunt was, at times, made problematic by the large number of people who looked and dressed like the missing man.
 Authorities took the unorthodox step of releasing books and TV shows filled with images of Wally, in the hopes of jogging someone’s memory, with a new podcast reportedly also in the works.

 Wally is survived by fiancee Wanda, ex-girlfriend Wilma and dog Woof.